Seasonal contact center employees step into strange circumstances.

 Seasonal agents, veteran employees, and touchy customers will all appreciate this approach.

-You can’t teach seasonal agents everything they’ll need to know before their first shift — and you shouldn’t try to.
+You can’t teach seasonal contact center employees everything they’ll need to know before their first shift—and you shouldn’t try to.
 As long as you make time for continuous training, their skills will gradually get to where they need to be.

 This ongoing professional development can take many forms, ranging from scheduled and structured to impromptu and informal.
 And technology is making it easier than ever.